JoeY34kaze/tradeDispenser/README.md

-# tradeDispenser
+# tradeDispenser (Sand Edition)

 tradeDispenser is an addon made for lazy mages.
-It allows to automatically trade any water or food you have in your bags.
+It allows to automatically trade any sand or food you have in your bags.

 You can take this configuration as a basic reference (CTRL-click to have a full size view in a new tab) :